AndraZero121/AndraZero121/README.md

-# Hey there, I'm Andra! 👋
+# Hello guys, I'm Andra! 👋

-Welcome to my little corner of GitHub!
-I'm a **Web Backend Programmer** and a student at [SMK Palapa Semarang](https://smkpalapasemarang.sch.id), currently diving deep into **Software Engineering (RPL)**.
+Welcome to my work station of GitHub!
+I'm a **Web Backend Programmer** and a student at [SMK Palapa Semarang](https://smkpalapasemarang.sch.id), currently diving DEEP into **Software Engineering (RPL)**.
 I started exploring the world of web development back in **early 2020**, and since then, I've been hooked on backend technologies.

 ---

-## 🔧 Technologies & Tools I’m Currently Working With
+## 🔧 Technologies & Tools I’m Currently Working With?

 I love learning new stuff and building projects that make a real difference.
 Here are some of the tools and technologies I enjoy working with: